arblane/API-Random-Twitch-Clip/README.md

 # Description
 Utility that retrieves 100 Twitch clips and randomly picks one.
 Date filter included for the past 12 months (configurable).
 Add this to a play effect, chat message, etc.

-# Requirement
+# Compatibility
-- Firebot 5.58.0
+- Firebot 5.59.2+

 # Install
++ Download
-+ Download API Random Twitch Clip.firebotsetup
+  + API Random Twitch Clip.firebotsetup
 + Import the downloaded file
-  + Preset Effect List will be named [API] Get User Clips
+  + Preset Effect List will be named '[API] Get User Clips'

 # Usage and Variables
 + Date filter